loctran0323/Catalyst/README.md

 ## Disclaimer

 RSS and third-party market data are **informational only**, not investment advice.
 Verify material facts before acting.
+This is still a work in progress.

 ## License